Sangeet01/ganga2D_v0/README.md

 # ganga3D_v0

-# ganga3D_v0: 3D Structure Prediction from MS and FTIR Data
+# ganga3D_v0: 3D Structure Prediction from MS and NMR Data

-ganga3D_v0 generates 3D molecular structures (SDF files) of pharmaceutical compounds—from simple drugs like aspirin to complex natural products like paclitaxel—using mass spectrometry (MS) and optional Fourier-transform infrared spectroscopy (FTIR) data.
-It matches MS fragments against a library to predict a 2D structure (SMILES), then refines the 3D conformation with FTIR when provided, offering a rough but useful 3D arrangement.
+ganga3D_v0 generates 3D molecular structures (SDF files) of pharmaceutical compounds—from simple drugs like aspirin to complex natural products like paclitaxel—using mass spectrometry (MS) and optional Nuclear Magnetic Resonance(NMR) data.
+It matches MS fragments against a library to predict a 2D structure (SMILES), then refines the 3D conformation with NMR when provided, offering a rough but useful 3D arrangement.

 ## Pipeline Explanation
 1. **Input**:
-   - MS data (CSV: m/z, intensity).
+   - MS data (CSV: m/z, intensity or image).
-   - Optional FTIR data (CSV: wavenumbers).
+   - Optional NMR data (CSV: wavenumbers, image).
 2. **Spectral Matching**:
    - MS data is matched to a library (e.g., NIST, MassBank) using CosineGreedy (tolerance: 1.0 Da).
    - Retrieves the SMILES string of the best match based on fragment similarity.
 3. **3D Generation**:
    - Converts SMILES to a 3D molecule with RDKit.
-   - If FTIR is provided, refines conformers using a Random Forest model and IR peak rules.
+   - If NMR is provided, refines conformers using a Random Forest model and peak rules.
 4. **Output**:
    - SDF file with a rough 3D structure if a match is found, or an error if no match exists.

 **Goal**: Provide a quick 3D structure estimate for known compounds or new natural products, leveraging fragment similarity.
-Ideal as a starting point for further validation (e.g., NMR).
+Ideal as a starting point for further validation.

 Tested on few compounds like Aspirin, Ibuprofen and Penicillin only due to lack of data.